kendayao/Weather-Dashboard/README.md

 ## Description

-Weather DashBoard is a responsive web application for looking up the weather in a specifi city.
+Weather DashBoard is a responsive web application for looking up the weather conditions in a specific city.
 A user will type in their city and then the browser will display current and future weather conditions for that city.

 ## Table of Contents